 Why Category Matters, Even for Shorter Runs

-• Cat7/7a (Category 7/7a): While not as widely adopted in North America as other categories, Cat7 and Cat7a offer high performance.
-A Cat7 20-foot Ethernet cable can support 10 Gigabit Ethernet (10 Gbps) over 100 meters and higher bandwidths (up to 600 MHz for Cat7, 1000 MHz for Cat7a).
-These cables often come with individual shielding for each twisted pair, making them excellent in high Electromagnetic Interference (EMI) environments.
+- Cat7/7a (Category 7/7a): These categories offer high performance, supporting 10 Gigabit Ethernet (10 Gbps) over 100 meters and higher bandwidths (up to 600 MHz for Cat7, 1000 MHz for Cat7a).
+Cat7 cables often feature individual shielding for each twisted pair, making them effective in high Electromagnetic Interference (EMI) environments.

 “For a 20-foot ethernet cable, even Cat5e will deliver reliable Gigabit speeds, but stepping up to Cat6 or Cat6a offers enhanced performance and better future-proofing for evolving network demands,” says Alex Nguyen, a Senior Network Architect at SDCMT.